GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 * By default, the total tax is shown in the invoice summary section (the top right of the PDF).
 Tick this box to remove the tax amount from the summary.

 #### Hide Tax Column in Table (5)
-* By default, a new column is added to the invoice table which shows the calculated tax for each line item.
+* By default, a new column is added to the invoice table, which shows the calculated tax for each line item.
 Tick this box to remove the column.

 #### Tax Number (6)
 * Enter your company's tax number (if applicable).
 For example, VAT-registered companies have a Tax Identification number which should be included.

 #### Tax Number Label (7)
-* The label to be shown next to the [Tax Number](#tax-number).
+* The label to be shown next to the [Tax Number](#tax-number-6).
 This won't be shown if the Tax Number is left blank.

 ### Additional Details